Updated May 19, 2023

-It is developing daily, and its demand is also increasing; hence, many career opportunities are available in the IT industry.
-Due to the shortage or lack of efficient Scala developers, there is huge scope for you in the future.
+It is developing daily, and its demand is increasing; hence, many career opportunities are available in the IT industry.
+Due to the shortage or lack of efficient developers, there is enormous scope for you in the future.
 So it is a great technology to study and to build your career.

-This has been a guide to the What is Scala?.
-Here we discussed the Need, Advantage, Disadvantage, Scope, Use, and Comparison between Scala and Java.
+This has been a guide to What is Scala?
+Here we discussed the need, advantages, disadvantages, scope, and comparison between Scala and Java.
 You can also go through our other suggested articles to learn more –